Lesa's course directory

 U Iowa Virtual Desktop Software

-Online Homework System still available!
+Online Homework System (now available!)

-Program Documentation and Resources
+Program Documentation and Resources:

 - SAS PROC MIXED Online Manual